bombzj/24-solver/README.md

 # hello-world
 just for test

 seems good! easy to use.
-I need a windows tool still
+I could really use a rich editor.